nabil6391/graphview/README.md

 ```

 ### Using Paint to color and line thickness
-You can use any widget inside the node:
+You can specify the edge color and thickness by using a custom paint

 ```dart